evcc-io/evcc.io/content/_index.en.md

 {{< /infobox-entry >}}
 {{< /infobox >}}

 More details can be found in our [documentation](https://docs.evcc.io/docs/devices/chargers/).
 If your device is not supported yet, let us know on [GitHub](https://github.com/evcc-io/evcc).
-If it has an interface we can connect it.
+If it has an interface, we can connect it.

 ### Plugin architecture and smart home integration